Quantitative stochastic homogenization and large-scale regularity: Corrector estimates in weak norms

 \begin{remark} Theorem~\ref{t.regularity} asserts that~$\A_{k+1} / \A_k$ and~$\Ahom_{k+1} / \Ahom_k$ are \emph{canonically} isomorphic vector spaces, for every~$k\in\N$, in the sense that an isomorphism can be chosen which is invariant under translation of the coefficients.
-The final paragraph of the proof of Theorem~\ref{t.correctors}, which proves that~$\phi_e$ exists as a stationary random field, also proves the essentially equivalent statement that this isomorphism in the case $k=0$ can be extended to a canonical isomorphism between~$\A_1$ and~$\Ahom_1$ in dimensions~$d>2$. \end{remark}
+The final paragraph of the proof of Theorem~\ref{t.correctors}, which proves that~$\phi_e$ exists as a stationary random field, also proves the essentially equivalent statement that this isomorphism in the case $k=0$ can be extended to a canonical isomorphism between~$\A_1$ and~$\Ahom_1$ in dimensions~$d>2$.
+It is an open problem to identify a canonical isomorphism for the space $\A_{k + \Ll\lceil\frac d 2 \Rr\rceil}/\A_k$. \end{remark}